 Archives and Library

 An intriguing library features several letters either written by or written to the father of nation including both original and photocopies.
-It holds around 1371 manuscripts, amazing collection of photographs and negatives of Mahatma Gandhi and his associates.
+It holds around 1371 manuscripts, an amazing collection of photographs and negatives of Mahatma Gandhi and his associates.

 It houses an impressive collection of two hundred and ten films illustrating Gandhi’s life in Hindi, Gujarati and English language.
 Imposing library represents a collection of around 50000 books including books related to Gandhi’s personal secretary Mahadev Desai.

-This meticulously maintained museum holds hundred and six video cassettes and six hundred and twelve audio cassettes library that gives an opportunity to learn about the person who strived day and night for an independent India.
+This meticulously maintained museum holds a hundred and six video cassettes and six hundred and twelve audio cassettes library that gives an opportunity to learn about the person who strived day and night for an independent India.
 People can relax and sit in the reading room which has around eighty periodicals in Gujarati, Hindi and English.

 Ashram Trust runs several institutions for the welfare of the people and the community at large.
 It manages the Vinay Mandir for supporting secondary and higher education, hostel for Harijan girls and Mahila Adhyapan Mandir for Primary Teachers Training.
 Gujarat Khadi Gramodyog Mandal works for the upliftment of village industries promoting the production and sale of Khadi, handmade paper, soap, oil, Ambar Chakra, looms and accessories.